xmartlabs/blog/_posts/2022-06-03-Choosing-the-right-Blockchain-for-your-next-NFT.md

 Ethereum is not an option if you need high throughput, as the table above indicates.
 Notice that Ethereum is being [upgraded](https://ethereum.org/en/upgrades/) to improve scalability while improving security.

 ### Transaction finality
 Finality guarantees that no one can alter, reverse or cancel crypto transactions once completed.
-In this subject, Avalanche is the king with a transaction finality of less than two seconds.
+Avalanche is the king with a transaction finality of fewer than two seconds in this subject.

 | **Blockchain** | **Transaction finality** |
 | --- | --- |